PaulMorel1/eMPress/README.md

 # Empress

-Minimalist FOSS blog platform for the 21st century based on Gatsby.
+Full featured Gatsby blog starter that allows you to focus on your blog, rather than your code.

 Created by Evan X. Merz.

 ## Philosophy

 The name comes from M-Press, which stands for
-Modern, or Minimalist, version of WordPress.
+Modern, or Minimalist, press.
 I originally started this project as a modern, static alternative to WordPress that I could host for as close to free as possible on AWS.